Worried that you might be paying over the odds for your energy but don’t know how to see past the jargon and get yourself a better deal?

 What is an Economy 7 meter?

-Economy 7 is the common name for a 2 rate meter that allows you to benefit from cheaper energy prices during ‘Off peak’ hours (i.e. when energy is cheaper).
+Economy 7 is the common name for a 2 rate meter that allows you to benefit from cheaper energy prices during ‘Off peak’ hours when energy tends to be cheaper e.g. at night.
 Economy 7 requires a special multi-rate meter to be installed at your home.

 If you have a 2 rate meter (and tariff) you will typically get charges at a cheaper rate for the consumption on the low dial than on the Normal dial on your meter.
 In order to benefit from this cheaper rate electricity, however, you need to use it when it’s cheap so that it is registered on the lower rate.